JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

     * The [Kotlin Multiplatform](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) plugin (TODO: check the URL)

         > The Kotlin Multiplatform plugin is not yet available for IDEs on Windows or Linux.
+        > But it is also not strictly necessary on those platforms:
-        > TODO You can still follow the tutorial to learn about the alternatives.
+        > you can still follow the tutorial to generate and run a KMP project.
+        >
+        {style="note"}

      * The [Native Debugging Support](https://plugins.jetbrains.com/plugin/12775-native-debugging-support) plugin
     * Android plugins need to be installed only if you use IDEA (they come bundled with Android Studio):